ySnoopyDogy/ySnoopyDogy/README.md

 - 👩🏻‍🦰 I like backend, so most of my [projects](https://github.com/ySnoopyDogy?tab=repositories) are backend, but not only.
 - 🗃 I am passionate with POO, it's more like a personal thing, it comes from my childhood, but I'm interested with FP.
 - ☕️ As much as I don't use Java anymore, this is my eternal love language, like POO.

+## ```$ cat skills.txt```

+- ⌚️ I have a subject of microprocessed systems, where I learn and create embedded systems for microcontrollers with C.
+- ⚙️ Another subject I have is industrial automation, my favorite, we program systems for PLC following the [IEC 61131 standard](https://en.wikipedia.org/wiki/IEC_61131)
+- 📡 I manage a VPS with Ubuntu Server, also use SSH, Nginx, Docker and Cloudflare with it.
+- 🔮 I Mono Veigar, even have a [tattoo of him](https://i.imgur.com/dz6HMid.png)

 ## ```$ ssh root@future.interests ```